ShubhoCH/Hash-Table/README.md

 # Input Constrain:

-- {Key, Value} Pair must of Data type {Intger, String}
+- {Key, Value} Pair must be of data type {Integer, String}
-- Key must be 10 digit Long Representing valid Phone No.
+- Key must be 10 digit Long Representing valid Phone Number.
     #### Note: If Not add an Additional if statement to check for it's length using:
         if(key.toString().length != 10) {
             console.log("Invalid Phno. -> " + key);